-The alarm goes off at 5.15am and immediately snaps me out of a blissfully dreamy state.
+My phone alarm goes off at 5.15am and immediately snaps me out of a blissfully dreamy state.
 Eeek!
 I immediately start to panic.
 The race starts at 5.30am!

 I’m staying at the historic 3Nagas Hotel which is a few hundred metres from the start line of the Luang Prabang Half Marathon.
 I quickly calculate that I can still make the start.
 My mind races while hopping around, one leg in my running tights, trying to put five-finger toe socks on the other foot, while guzzling an oat slice.
 Adrenalin pumps through my body and I berate myself for being so irresponsible.

 “Why didn’t my 3.30am alarm wake me?
-What has gone wrong” I wonder?
+What has gone wrong?”
+I wonder.

 Sure, we’ve been on the road for a week and my usually disciplined pre-race week routine has evolved into deliciously decadent three course dinners, mojitos and Singapore Slings alongside indulgent breakfast buffets.
-Not ideal preparation.
+Not ideal.
 It’s been far from a regular week with four flights and four hotel stays travelling across four countries so my body clock is a little awry.
 At least there has been terrific hotels (thank you Accor Hotels!) with fabulous treadmill-equipped gyms so the running part of pre-race week has gone to plan.

 But that’s no excuse to miss the start of a race.
 The whole purpose of our trip is to raise funds and run the half marathon.
 Amidst the panic, I’m already thinking how will I explain this to my hosts who have sent me here in good faith: I’m tasked with writing about this event in the wonderful UNESCO town of Luang Prabang as a fundraiser for Lao Friends Hospital for Children.
 There’s other alarm bells ringing in my head as I briefly wonder why my friends didn’t knock on my door?
-I’ve got no time to give it any more thought beyond imagining Annabel and Dennis already at the start line.
+I’ve not got time to give it any more thought beyond imagining Annabel and Dennis already at the start line.

 It’s 5.18am.
 I guzzle from the water bottle beside the bed and grab another one to stash in my race belt.